 Were you scared?
 How do you push past the fear to follow your passion?

 I was definitely scared when I left marketing for modeling because my whole life I had done what I thought was the right thing.
 My parents paid for my college education, so I was nervous that it was stupid and who was I to think that I could do something [in the arts]?
 I was also worried and concerned about what other people thought.
 A lot of people thought I was being ridiculous.
 I remember when I started acting and I went to the Ukraine to do a short movie that wasn’t paid.
-I had a 6-month-old, and my husband's friend was like Who does she think she’s gonna be?
-She thinks she’s gonna work in Hollywood?
+I had a six-month-old, and my husband's friend was like, Who does she think she’s going to be?
+She thinks she’s going to work in Hollywood?
 But at the same time, I think because of the love of it, I always kept going.

 What are some of the mistakes you made along the way and how did you learn from them?

-When I started acting, I remember I would always read something before I’d go in to audition and I’d think Okay, who do they want this to be?
+When I started acting, I remember I would always read something before I’d go in to audition and I’d think, Okay, who do they want this to be?
 And I would try to be that version, getting further and further away from who I was.
 I think I did that in life, too, in the workforce.
 What am I supposed to be?
 Who am I supposed to be?
 What are people looking for?
-I guess in the grander scheme, it’s worrying about what others want or are expecting from you.
-Looking at others instead of later realizing you’re enough and nobody else is like you, so use that to your advantage.
+I guess in the grander scheme, it’s worrying about what others want or expect from [me].

 As an example, I’m an actress, but I live in Connecticut.
 I’ve never lived in Los Angeles, so when I go for jobs, it’s always at home and I self-tape.
 I go for almost everything that comes my way, even when I think I’m wrong for it.
 I made the choice, probably a couple of years ago or less, that I’m going to stop [changing my accent] if I don’t think the role needs an American accent; I’m just going to do my accent.